 Income tax benefit for the first quarter of fiscal 2002 was \$29.4 million, compared with an income tax benefit for the first quarter of fiscal 2001 of \$34.1 million.
-The decrease in the tax benefit from the prior year is the result of the lower pre-tax loss for the first quarter of fiscal 2002 for the reasons noted above and the lower estimated income tax rate for the first quarter of fiscal 2002 of 38.5% compared to 40.0% for the first quarter of fiscal 2002 that was not deductible for tax purposes.
+The decrease in the tax benefit from the prior year is the result of the lower pre-tax loss for the first quarter of fiscal 2002 for the reasons noted above and the lower estimated income tax rate for the first quarter of fiscal 2002 of 38.5% compared to 40.0% for the first quarter of fiscal 2001 due to the elimination of amortization expense for book purposes that was not deductible for tax purposes.